Maillé massacre

 The Maillé Massacre refers to the murder on 25 August 1944 of 124 of the 500 residents of the commune of Maillé in the department of the Indre-et-Loire.
 Following an ambush a few days before and in reprisals against activities of the French Resistance, Second Lieutenant Gustav Schlüter and his men organized the massacre and burnt the village.
 Forty-eight children were among the dead.
 The SS unit believed to be responsible for the massacre is the SS-Feldersatzbataillon 17 of 17th SS Panzergrenadier Division Götz von Berlichingen (Lieb, 2007).
-In contrast to Oradour-sur-Glane, the village was rebuilt after the war to its pre-war state (Delahousse, 2008).
+In contrast to Oradour-sur-Glane, the village was rebuilt after the war to its pre-war state.

-Development of events
+Mass killings

 On the evening of August 24, 1944, skirmishes between the French Forces of the Interior (FFI) and German troops took place near a farm in the commune of Maillé.
-Gustave Schlüter, commander of the German control post at Sainte-Maure-de-Touraine, mobilized his men and two train-mounted artillery pieces (Chevereau & Forlivesi, 2005; Delahousse, 2008; Payon, 1945; Lieb, 2007).
+Gustave Schlüter, commander of the German control post at Sainte-Maure-de-Touraine, mobilized his men and two train-mounted artillery pieces.

 The next morning, Maillé was closed off by German forces.
 One artillery piece was destroyed by the attacking RAF.
 The first farms were then set on fire and their residents killed.
 At about noon, the SS entered the village and the systematic killing began.
 Some wounded who had pretended to be dead were later shot down when they attempted to escape (Chevereau & Forlivesi, 2005; Delahousse, 2008; Payon, 1945).

 About 1:00 pm the artillery bombardment began, demolishing the village and any who might have survived the initial onslaught.
 The soldiers were also there to ensure that survivors were shot on sight.
 By late afternoon calm returned, and the few survivors could only look upon the spectacle with sadness.
 The intervention of abbot André Payon was needed so that they could leave to take shelter in neighboring villages.

 In less than four hours, entire families were slaughtered by the Waffen SS, many of whose soldiers were only 16 and 17 years old (Chevereau & Forlivesi, 2005; Delahousse, 2008; Payon, 1945).